Semester One – Week 9 & 10:

 Group Tutorial:

-Initially I was worried about the group tutorial and felt like I didnt have enough to show because I’ve got bogged down in trying to find the story and the object but after talking about my project with Paul and the guys helping me think less about the story and the object and more about how its shown, it reminds me about what Nicholas Oddy said:
+Initially, I was worried about the group tutorial and felt like I didn’t have enough to show because I’ve got bogged down in trying to find the story and the object, but after talking about my project with Paul and the guys, helping me think less about the story and the object and more about how it’s shown, it reminds me of what Nicholas Oddy said:

-Also after a cobversation with Marco about how today went he said something about my project that I liked “you’re working on the envelope, not whats inside… work on the envelope”
+Also, after a conversation with Marco about how today went, he said something about my project that I liked: “You’re working on the envelope, not what’s inside… work on the envelope”

-Below is a initial sketches and development considering the new direction for my project and how I will display the the research and artifacts, with more of a focus on the soul of the story and the artitsic expression of my final year, instead of being too literal which I often struggle with when it comes to design work.
+Below is an initial sketch and development considering the new direction for my project and how I will display the research and artefacts, with more of a focus on the soul of the story and the artistic expression of my final year, instead of being too literal, which I often struggle with when it comes to design work.

-The three sketches above show the development and the detatchment from the usual work seen in exhibitions and building upon that, by using exhibition displays that I felt communcated well as a starting point I believed that I then could.
+The three sketches above show the development and detachment from the usual work seen in exhibitions, and, building on that, I used exhibition displays that I felt communicated well as a starting point, and I believed that I could then.

 Appointments: